MacRdy/kodgen/README.md

 ### Custom generators

-The Kodgen can transform OpenAPI definitions into any form you want.
+The Kodgen can transform OpenAPI definitions into any form.
-The library provides all the parsed entities from the OpenAPI specification and also exports all the necessary APIs to generate files, so you can use it in your own generator.
+Kodgen provides all the parsed entities from the OpenAPI specification and exports APIs to generate files, so you can use it in your own generator.

 While there are no clear instructions on how to interact with the API, you can look at how the [`kodgen-typescript`](https://github.com/MacRdy/kodgen-typescript) works from the inside.

 ## Examples

-You can find some basic API generation examples in [this repository](https://github.com/MacRdy/kodgen-example).
+You can find basic API generation examples in [this repository](https://github.com/MacRdy/kodgen-example).